Lean Six Sigma with Python — Kruskal Wallis Test

 Box Plot

-Based on the sample data, we can see that the median and the mean of the is considerably lower for the operators who had training.
+Based on the sample data, the median and mean are considerably lower for operators who received training.

 Hypothesis